 Parish Council Grants

 Each year the Parish Council awards a small number of grants to organisations that benefit the residents of the parish.
 CLICK HERE for an application form and more information.
 Contact the Clerk if you have any questions.
-Applications had to be received by the 30th November in order to be considered for funding in the next financial year (2018/19).
+Applications need to be received by the Parish Council by the 30th November in order to be considered for funding in the next financial year (2019/20).

 Applications for the 2018/19 year are now closed but the Parish Council does sometimes make emergency grants so if your need is urgent please contact the Clerk.